-Nothing heightens the senses like hiking through an area alive with threatening predators.
-Every sound is amplified, every movement is magnified and the sheer size of large animals is put into perspective when seen up close and on foot.
-A walking safari is a rich opportunity in which to experience the details of life in the bush – both big and small.
+Nothing heightens the senses like walking through the African bushveld amongst nature's untamed creatures.
+Every sound is amplified, every movement is magnified and the sheer size of large animals is put into perspective when on foot.
+A walking safari provides an opportunity to experience the finer details of life in the bush – both big and small.

 Piece together nature's many stories